MarioniLab/ExtendedMouseAtlas/index.md

 | `umap_layout.csv`                                               | UMAP layout. |
 | `pca_batch_corrected.csv`                                               | Batch corrected PCA with MNN. |

-Raw scRNA-seq files have been deposited in arrayexpress under the accession number [E-MTAB-11763](https://www.ebi.ac.uk/biostudies/arrayexpress/studies/E-MTAB-11763?query=E-MTAB-11763).
+Raw scRNA-seq files have been deposited in arrayexpress under the accession number [E-MTAB-11763](https://www.ebi.ac.uk/biostudies/arrayexpress/studies/E-MTAB-11763?query=E-MTAB-11763) and [E-MTAB-13645](https://www.ebi.ac.uk/biostudies/arrayexpress/studies/E-MTAB-13645/sdrf?full=true).
 For details of the other, externally generated datasets used in our analysis, see the methods section of the paper.

-Note: Smart-Seq2 data generated in this project will be soon made public.

-### Explore the data<a name="explore" />
+### Explore the data

 #### Shiny app

-The data can be explored after logging into [shiny app](http://extendedmouseatlas.com/).

-IMPORTANT: This webpage is currently under development.
+IMPORTANT: The shiny app is being upgraded and a new link will be added soon.

 #### UCSC Cell browser

 This data can be explored and downloaded from the [UCSC cell browser](https://cells-test.gi.ucsc.edu/?ds=ext-mouse-atlas).

-### Code availability<a name="code" />

-To be added soon.

-### Support or Contact<a name="contact" />
+### Support or Contact

 General queries can be directed to [Bertie Göttgens](mailto:bg200@cam.ac.uk) , [John Marioni](mailto:marioni@ebi.ac.uk).
-For issues relating to the data or code, you can email Ivan Imaz-Rosshandler at [ivanir@mrc-lmb.cam.ac.uk](mailto:ivanir@mrc-lmb.cam.ac.uk).
+For issues relating to the data or code, you can email Ivan Imaz-Rosshandler at [irosshandler@altoslabs.com](mailto:irosshandler@altoslabs.com).

-### Other links<a name="links" />
+### Other links

 [Göttgens lab website](https://www.stemcells.cam.ac.uk/people/pi/gottgens)